 - The search results will appear under the selected image.

 In today’s article, we showed you how to Google image search and explained what reverse image search is.
-We also provided a tutorial on how to reverse image search on a computer and mobile devices.
+We also provided a tutorial on how to reverse image search on a computer and mobile device.
 If you have any questions or suggestions, please leave them in a comment down below.

 Do you value your privacy online?